 How Iconomix evaluates its units

-Mission and business model of Iconomix
+Mission and strategy of Iconomix

 The mission of Iconomix is to support economic and social studies education in Switzerland with an experience-oriented approach.
 The aim is to promote economic and financial literacy as a basic life skill.

-To this end, Iconomix provides teaching units in four languages (D/F/I/E), which are available to teachers on a web platform.
+To this end, Iconomix provides teaching units in four languages (DE/FR/IT/EN), which are available to teachers on a web platform.
 Specifically, Iconomix targets the more than 4,200 teachers in Switzerland who teach economics and social studies at the upper secondary level (vocational schools, upper secondary specialized schools and baccalaureate schools).

 Teachers as the target group

-Iconomix is therefore not aimed directly at the learners, but at their teachers (as multipliers and gatekeepers).
+Iconomix is therefore not aimed directly at the learners, but at their teachers as multipliers and gatekeepers.
 The advantage of this indirect approach is that, unlike the student body, the teachers remain quite stable over time.
 A disadvantage may be that Iconomix has no control over how the offer is used.

 However, we do not see this as a shortcoming since teaching is the core business of teachers, which they are trained and specialized for.
 Iconomix does not wish to interfere here but to support teachers in doing their best work (empowerment).
 Iconomix also sees itself as a complementary teaching and learning tool that teachers can use alongside existing teaching materials.